othis001/solutions/README.md

 # samples

-This is a collection of some of my favorite programming problems.
+This is a collection of solutions to some of my favorite programming problems.
 Here are the descriptions.

 ## boyGirl.cpp